ChewKeanHo/AutomataCI/README.md

 ### Craftmanship

-If you wish to bring in codes contribution, bug report, and ideas, please feel free to refer the PDF engineering spec located in the `automataCI/` directory.
+If you wish to bring in codes contribution, bug report, and ideas, please feel free to refer the PDF Handbook and execute accordingly.

 ## License
-AutomataCI is licensed under OSI compatible [Apache 2.0 License](LICENSE.txt)
+AutomataCI is licensed under OSI compatible [Apache 2.0 License](LICENSE.txt).